build-on-aws/content/tutorials/fourier-iot/index.md

 Now that we have installed Processing.org, Minim library, and already have our Thing created in AWS IoT Core, let's start to explore the Sketch we did for detecting and converting notes to IoT / MQTT Messages!

-Open Processing.org and copy and paste this code (don't worry - we'll explain the details later):
+Open Processing.org and copy and paste this code that is explained in comments:

 ```java
 import ddf.minim.analysis.*;